Pest Control

 Using Steam Cleaners Effectively

-Steam cleaning is a top method for treating mattresses and other places where bed bugs hide.
+Steam cleaning is a top method for treating mattresses.
 Make sure the steam cleaner gets hotter than 120°F (49°C).
-This temperature is hot enough to kill bed bugs and their eggs.
+Move the steam cleaner slowly over the surface, paying extra attention to seams, tufts, and crevices.

 Dryer Treatment for Bedding and Removable Covers